JosephRS409/ces210-tc03/README.md

 I'm 23, served in Mongolia, and am a Computer engineering major.

-I am Dallin Sevy and I lvoe rocklimbing anc video games.
+I am Dallin Sevy and I love rock-climbing and video games.
 I'm bad at grammar and spelling and I'm married.
 I also am studying computer science.

 Hello, my name is Joseph.
 I am a member or Incredible by Design.